xn--nding-jua/remko2mqtt/README.md

 ![image](https://user-images.githubusercontent.com/9845353/200953658-b8c471ee-0560-470b-b5ee-80029d5ff555.png)

-In the next step I will dive into the protocol and try to generate these signals with the ESP8266.
-It seems, that it is not a real communication-protocol, but only a predefined bit-toggle.
-I figured out, that each temperature-value the remote-command sends is stored as an individual bit-pattern - so each function of the Remko system seems to be coupled to an individual pattern.
-With this knowledge it should be possible to create an easy ESP8266-dongle that controls each MXW-device.
+I figured out, that Remko does not use a real communication-protocol, but only a predefined bit-toggle for each function.
+So each temperature-value of the remote-control has its individual bit-pattern.
+So I've implemented an Arduino-Test-Sketch to send this bit-pattern via a GPIO.
+I've already implemented the most-important functions (on/off, temperature-setpoint, operation-mode, etc.).
+Now I have to test the functions on the real device.
+If everything is working multiple devices can be controlled using one single ESP as we are only limited by the available GPIOs as we do not need a full UART.